PIX3LFLUX/HSmartKArt-EE/README.md

 during installation and `jupyter_lab_config.py` is moved to `~/.jupyter`.
 Edit the templates in the `/etc/nginx/sites-available` and `~/.jupyter` directory respectively.
 These templates include a `<placeholder>` which needs to be replaced with the appropriate value:
-* `<server-domain.com>`: the value associated with configuration parameter `server_name`.
-Replace it with the domain or IP address on which the server is accessible, i.e.
+* `<server-domain.com>`: Replace it with the domain or IP address on which the server is accessible, i.e. `mqttee-server.com`.
-`mqttee-server.com`.

 Save the modified templates and run following command:
 ```bash